Poor Artists and Patreonage: Part I

 The vast majority of artists are poor.
 This is an ahistorical certitude, as true now for the struggling author who eschews an office job as it was for the first early human who spent an afternoon etching a cock and balls onto their cave wall rather than foraging for berries.
 There are without question more immediately profitable ways to spend one's time than sitting in front of a blank page or screen and attempting to fill it with arrangements of words or images, and even that slimmest slither of the creative demographic who have gone on to make a pretty penny would hardly say that they got into it for the money.
 Most are in it for something else, and financial success is not a necessary or expected consequence.
 If truth be told, we have rather romanticised the notion that the artist should be poor.
 The idea of the malnourished writer, pen in hand and hunched and shivering in the corner of a dingy garret, nothing for sustenance save for the flies on the window ledge and drips from the ceiling, is ubiquitous, popularised by painters such as Hogarth and Spitzweg and writers like Murger.
 The artist's is a noble and apt poverty, the price paid for their chosen path, or even a necessary source of inspiration; Orwell didn't write “Doing Pretty Well in Versailles and Kensington”, and if he had, so the logic goes, it probably wouldn't have been as good or sold so well.

-Though Orwell's 'down and out' phase was arguably more of a deliberate choice to garner experience than a real enforced poverty, there are plenty of artistic behemoths who died penniless in obscurity.
-Emily Dickinson had only published a handful of poems in her lifetime.
+Though Orwell's 'down and out' phase was arguably more of a deliberate choice to garner experience than a real enforced poverty, there are plenty of artistic behemoths who lived and died broke.
 Van Gogh died destitute, considered a failure and a madman.
 Ben Jonson's funeral at Westminster was attended by half of the town, yet he had died in squalor, forced to beg friends for sustenance and medicine.
 Erik Satie earned money playing in Parisian pubs and writing hackwork for cabaret, living in miserable conditions until his death.
-These are just a handful of examples of some of the most critically acclaimed artists in history distinctly having not 'made it'.
+Emily Dickinson had only published a handful of poems in her lifetime.
+Jack Kerouac lived and died 'beat'.
+These are just a handful of examples of some of the most critically acclaimed artists in history distinctly having not 'made it' finacially from their work.
 So if these creative geniuses couldn't make it work, what of us mere mortals who are trying to pay the bills on the back of much more meagre slices of talent pie?

 Enter the hybrid comedian-marketeer.
 For some years now Berlin's English-speaking comics have come to the uneasy realisation that the only way to make ends meet is to produce and promote their own shows.
 On the one hand this could be commended as part of a hard-working hustler mentality; if you want more stage time, and potentially a wedge of wonga, then build a brand and a network of shows yourself.
 All you need is a dingy basement and a microphone and some bums on seats.
 If the universe is not providing, do it yourself.
 A fellow comic, perhaps with a touch of hyperbole, described this as a positive kind of punk, DIY mentality to be praised (albeit one ironically, at least for now, heavily reliant on a certain multi-national tech corporation's ad platforms to get said backsides in place - Johnny Rotten would be turning in his grave, if he weren't still alive and appearing in butter commericals or preparing to perform at the Eurovision Song Contest).
 On the other hand, this extra, non-creative fluff which is necessary to promote your shows and rope in those derrières is at best massively time-consuming, and at worst wrist-slittingly dispiriting (unless, like some masochistic advertising flagellant, you are into that kind of thing).
 Either way, one thing is for sure; the comedian-marketeer has a lot less time on their hands to be an artist.
 You'll often find them spending more time analysing the results of their ads, emailing venues, designing promo images on Canva, editing yet another video of some inane crowd work, or dutifully and cynically replying to each and every comment on their Instagram post with a fire emoji in a brazen act of algorithmic housekeeping, than writing new jokes.
 This is the sizeable and lamentable baggage of self-promotion.